orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     Commentary

       - Most CI images use D12, U22, U24.
-      - Using PYTHON_SINGLE_TARGET or the main app package tested by you is a good way to increase reproducability.
+      - Using PYTHON_SINGLE_TARGET or the main app package tested by you is a good way to increase reproducibility.
       - Adding untested non stable (>= python3_13) is can add unintended consequences, more bugs, or Denial of Service (e.g. crash).
       - Adding tested >= python3_13 is allowed.
       - Testing >= python3_13 is unpaid free labor.
       - Only tested versions are allowed.
-      - Any untested version is assumed Denial of Service (e.g. crash), decreases reproducability, disruptive and increases security fix backlog.
+      - Any untested version is assumed Denial of Service (e.g. crash), decreases reproducibility, disruptive and increases security fix backlog.

 * If an ebuild references a PYTHON_SINGLE_USEDEP in *DEPENDs, the ebuild should use either `DISTUTILS_SINGLE_IMPL=1` with `inherit distutils-r1` or